 How to, Books for Enamelist

 How to enamel, is a good question.
 We see this question everyday on FB.
 But few take the time to read.
 Here, below, you can find lots of answers on How To Enamel from experts!
-To really learn takes time, and practice, and making mistakes.
-If you are interested in being a good enamelist.
+To really learn it takes time, and practice, and making mistakes.
+If you are interested in being a great enamelist.

 Enamels Enameling Enamelist by